 The fastest way into the city, the Arlanda Express runs four to six times an hour between Arlanda and Stockholm Central Station and takes just 20 minutes.
 The regular adult fare (ages 26 and up) is SEK 280 one way or SEK 540 round trip, but substantial discounts are available for advance purchases online (the further in advance, the larger the discount).
 Discounts are also available for two to four people traveling together (Thursday to Sunday only).

 Travelers can also save money by taking the commuter rail between Arlanda and the city center.
 To board the commuter rail directly at Arlanda, head to the SkyCity complex between Terminals 4 and 5.
-A single ticket costs SEK 135.
-If you have (or buy) an SL Access card, you can use travel credit or a timed travelcard for the base three-zone fare, but you must pay a supplemental fee of SEK 85 to board at Arlanda.
+A single ticket costs SEK 150.
+If you have (or buy) an SL Access card, you can use travel credit or a timed travelcard for the base three-zone fare, but you must pay a supplemental fee of SEK 120 to board or disembark at Arlanda.
 The journey involves an easy (same platform) change of train at Upplands Väsby station.